GurumaujSatsangi/ConfEase/README.md

    - Submit to receive unique paper code
 3. **Share with Co-Authors**: Provide paper code to collaborators
 4. **Track Progress**: Monitor submission status on dashboard
+5. **Revision Submission** (if requested):
+   - Navigate to "Submit Revised Paper" link on dashboard
+   - Upload revised version
+   - Resubmit for re-review
-5. **Submit Final Version**: Upload camera-ready paper after acceptance
+6. **Submit Final Version**: Upload camera-ready paper after acceptance
-6. **View Presentation Schedule**: Check date and time on dashboard
+7. **View Presentation Schedule**: Check date and time on dashboard
+8. **View All Feedback**: See both initial review and re-review scores on camera-ready submission page

 ### For Co-Authors